Host-Tumour Interactions Group

 Current Research

-The group lead by Dr Andrew Jackson and Professor Poulam Patel, comprises post-doctoral and clinical fellows, several PhD students, and a research technician and is supported by the MRC, industry (X-BioCell Ltd.), Breast Cancer Campaign, Matt's Fund for Cancer Research, and the University of Nottingham.
+The group lead by Dr Andrew Jackson comprises post-doctoral and clinical fellows, PhD students and is supported by the research council, industry, and charitable funding in addition to internal funding from the University of Nottingham.
 Our research focuses on understanding the molecular pathways through which tumours suppress the immune system with a view to first-in-man immunotherapies.
+My work concerns a range of major tumour types including malignant melanoma, breast cancer, brain tumours in adults and children, and colorectal malignancy.

 Past Research